 Check out the tuition fee quick guides below for your level of study to get an idea of what you will pay.

-2014 International undergraduate indicative annual fees by program (PDF, 23KB)
+2015 International undergraduate indicative annual fees by program (PDF, 144KB)

 Diploma, advanced diploma, associate degree or a bachelor degree.

-2014 International postgraduate indicative coursework fees (PDF, 114KB)
+2015 International postgraduate indicative annual fees by program (PDF, 227KB)

 Graduate certificate, graduate diploma, coursework masters degree or doctorate.

-2014 International research higher degree indicative fees (PDF, 37KB)
+2015 International research higher degree indicative fees (PDF, 241KB)

 Research masters and doctoral degrees.